U.S. Immigration, Explained

 The application process varies for other types of green cards, such as the diversity lottery, humanitarian, and longtime-residence green cards.
 More detailed information can be found on the USCIS website.

 Boundless will stay with you from your initial petition to your final interview.
 Along the way, you’ll save thousands of dollars on legal fees while working with an experienced, independent immigration attorney who will answer all your questions and review your application materials.
-Learn more, or check your eligibility for free.
+Get started today!

 How long it takes to get a green card can vary significantly depending on the specifics of your case.

-If you’re applying for a marriage green card, you can expect to get your green card within 10 to 17 months if you’re married to a U.S. citizen, or within 23 to 38 months if you’re married to a green card holder.
-For other family green cards the wait time can be significantly longer.
+If you’re applying for a marriage green card, you can expect to get your green card within – months if you’re married to a U.S. citizen, or within – months if you’re married to a green card holder.
+For other family green cards, the wait time can be significantly longer.
 Check the visa bulletin for the most up-to-date details.

 If you’re applying for an employment-based green card, your expected wait will depend on the EB category you’re using.
 Historically, USCIS has processed employment-based petitions in less than a month, and employment-based green card applications in less than a year, but check the visa bulletin for the latest details.
 Remember that your employer might be able to use premium processing to fast-track your visa application.

 One way to keep your processing time to a minimum is to ensure you file your application and supporting documents correctly on your first try.
-With Boundless, you’ll get help filling out every form, and the peace of mind of knowing that an independent attorney has reviewed all your forms and supporting documents.
-Find out more about how we can help, or check your eligibility for a green card.
+With Boundless, you’ll get help filling out every form and the peace of mind of knowing that an independent attorney has reviewed all your forms and supporting documents.
+Answer our 5-minute questionnaire to get started.

 Congratulations on becoming a green card holder!
 After all the hard work, you are now free to live and work wherever you like across the United States.
 You also have a clear pathway to eventual U.S. citizenship.